 1. Learn Hangul (The Korean Alphabet)

 Just like how we learned our native language when we were young, learning Korean starts with the alphabet.
 Learning the alphabet should be the first thing to learn how to speak Korean.
-In South Korea, their alphabet is called Hangul or Hangeul (한글).
-It is a writing system created by King Sejong the Great during the Joseon dynasty in 1443.
+In South Korea, the alphabet is called Hangul or Hangeul (한글).
+It is a writing system created by King Sejong the Great during the Joseon Dynasty in 1443.
 Interestingly, Koreans celebrate Hangul Proclamation Day (한글날 Hangeullal) to give honor and recognition to the creation of their alphabet and writing system.

-Hangul has 24 that consist of 10 vowels and 14 consonants but, it also has 16 diphthongs and double consonants, making it 40 Korean letters.
+Hangul has 24 that, consist of 10 vowels and 14 consonants, but, it also has 16 diphthongs and double consonants, making it 40 Korean letters.
 Korean has Chinese origin, so it also uses 3,000 Chinese characters called Hanja.
 Although it’s still used in South Korea in academic writing, religious texts, newspapers, dictionaries, classical literature, and headlines, Hanja is no longer widely used in North Korea.
 Here is the Korean alphabet:

 |Korean Alphabet||Name in Hangul||Romanized Name|